pygame-community/pygame-ce/docs/reST/ref/window.rst

       | :sl:`Get whether the window is created by pygame`
       | :sg:`get_foreign() -> bool`

-      Returns True if the window is created by :func:`from_existing_window`.
+      Returns True if the window is created by :meth:`from_existing_window`.

       .. ## Window.get_foreign ##